icarito/carrito-activity/README.md

 Credits of assets:

-    Man by Sergi Delgado from The Noun Project
+    Switch designed by John Caserta from the Noun Project Light Switch designed by Nadir Balcikli from the Noun Project Lever designed by Nick Abrams from the Noun Project Man by Sergi Delgado from The Noun Project
-    Cat designed by Martin LEBRETON from the Noun Project Paw designed by Ben Hsu from the Noun Project Creative Commons – Attribution (CC BY 3.0)
+    Cat designed by Martin LEBRETON from the Noun Project Paw designed by Ben Hsu from the Noun Project Creative Commons – Attribution (CC BY 3.0) Creative Commons – Attribution (CC BY 3.0)

 Graphics from Wikipedia
 http://en.wikipedia.org/wiki/File:Hangman-0.png set done by User:Demi on English Wikipedia